-- 70. Paragraph (a) of the Table defines 'relevant emoluments' and paragraph (b) defines 'relevant income'.
-Relevant emoluments and relevant income together comprise 'aggregate income'. - 71.
+- 62. Paragraph (a) of the Table defines 'relevant emoluments' and paragraph (b) defines 'relevant income'.
+Relevant emoluments and relevant income together comprise 'aggregate income'. - 63.
 Further, the interpretation section (s.
-531 AL) which precedes s.531AM provides; "Universal Social Charge" has the meaning assigned to it by section 531AM - 72.
-Section 531AX (Restriction on deduction) provides; - '(1) Universal Social Charge paid in respect of a tax year is in addition to, and does not reduce, any liability which an individual may have in respect of income tax or other taxes under the Tax Acts.
+531 AL) which precedes s.531AM provides; "Universal Social Charge" has the meaning assigned to it by section 531AM. - 64.
+Section 531AX (Restriction on deduction) provides;

+'(1) Universal Social Charge paid in respect of a tax year is in addition to, and does not reduce, any liability which an individual may have in respect of income tax or other taxes under the Tax Acts.

-- (2) Excess tax credits or reliefs which are available to an individual may not be set against any charge to Universal Social Charge which is due and payable for a tax year' - 73.
-The Appellant's view of this provision was that the reference to 'income tax' was a reference to section 12 TCA 1997 but that this reference did not define or restrict the extent of income tax at all times, in the absence of a specific statutory definition.
-The Appellant's position was that if USC is an income tax as the Appellant contended it was, then it was deductible against a domicile levy. - 74.
-The Respondent submitted that the charge to USC set out in section 531AM above was not incorporated into the charge to income tax on the property, profits or gains described or comprised in any of the Schedules listed in section 12 TCA 1997.
-In addition, the Respondent submitted that section 531AX put beyond doubt that USC was a separate tax to income tax on the basis that the expression clearly and expressly provides that USC is in addition to and does not reduce any liability in respect of income tax. - 75.
-The Appellant accepted that s.531AX identified USC as an additional tax however, the Appellant submitted that while USC may have a different title or description, that does not prevent it from being income tax.
+(2) Excess tax credits or reliefs which are available to an individual may not be set against any charge to Universal Social Charge which is due and payable for a tax year'

+- 65. The Appellant's view of this provision was that the reference to 'income tax' was a reference to section 12 TCA 1997 but that this reference did not define or restrict the extent of income tax at all times, in the absence of a specific statutory definition.
+The Appellant's position was that if USC is an income tax as the Appellant contended it was, then it was deductible against a domicile levy. - 66.
+The Respondent submitted that section 531AX put beyond doubt that USC was a separate tax to income tax on the basis that the expression clearly and expressly provides that USC is in addition to and does not reduce any liability in respect of income tax. - 67.
+The Appellant accepted that s.531AX identified USC as an additional tax however, the Appellant submitted that while USC may have a different title or description, this does not prevent it from being income tax.
 The Appellant submitted that the USC is a tax on income and a tax on income is 'income tax'.
-The Respondent's position was that USC was a tax on income but was not 'income tax' and that USC was not reckonable for the purposes of calculating 'liability to income tax' for the purposes of section 531AA. - 76.
+The Respondent's position was that USC was a tax on income but was not 'income tax' and that USC was not reckonable for the purposes of calculating 'liability to income tax' for the purposes of section 531AA. - 68.
 The Appellant cited and relied upon London County Council v The Attorney General [1901] AC 26 in support of his submission that income tax is a tax on income.
-In support of their submission, the Respondent cited the dicta of Lord Davy in London County Council as follows;
+In support of its submission, the Respondent cited the dicta of Lord Davy in London County Council as follows;

-But the question is, What do the words "income tax" mean in the language of the Legislature, and in this Act?
+'But the question is, What do the words "income tax" mean in the language of the Legislature, and in this Act?
 I believe the expression is not used in either of the principal Acts of 1842 or 1853, but by the Short Titles Act, 1892, these statutes have received the title of "the Income Tax Acts" of 1842 and 1853